jiial/bumbleB/Documentation.md

 Finally, you have to set the *settings.localRepository* environment variable to your local Maven repository.
 This is used in the Maven surefire plugin configuration for AspectJ to find the aspect weaver.

+bumbleB has been tested on Java 17, other versions are untested.
+Presumably it should run on older versions too.

 ## 2. Writing tests
 bumbleB tests are written in Java code, using the methods provided by the [framework](frameworkB/src/main/java/com/jiial/bumbleB/framework/Framework.java).